 What is Real Dialogue?

-Real Dialogue is a growing movement aimed at counteracting stereotyping, racism, bias, polarization, and the dehumanization of others.
+Real Dialogue is a growing movement aimed at counteracting stereotyping, racism, bias, polarization, and dehumanization.
 While conflict and differences are a natural part of life, how we handle them is critically important.
-Healthy conflict promotes personal growth, insight, and deeper understanding, whereas unhealthy conflict—including conflict avoidance or repeated conflicts—leads to defensiveness, enemy-making, and destruction.
+Healthy conflict promotes personal growth, insight, and deeper understanding, whereas unhealthy conflict—including conflict avoidance or repetitive conflict—leads to defensiveness, enemy-making, and destruction.

 At Real Dialogue, we move beyond winning, debating, or traditional conflict resolution.
 Our approach focuses on a set of principles, practices, and ideas that encourage meaningful engagement with all aspects of human experience.
 This includes embracing both positive and negative emotions, success and failure, health and illness, and even the profound cycles of life and death.